Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 8. TODO optie: From the drop-down button `Dependency Rule` , choose `Up to Next Minor Version` and in the version field enter `1.0.0-beta-19`.
 9. Click the button `Add Package`.
 A package product selection panel appears.
 10. Choose `MopinionSDK` and click the button `Add Package`.
+11. If Xcode 14.2 shows a warning `PackageIndex.findPackages failed: featureDisabled`, then clean your project, close the project and open your project again in Xcode.
+The warning will have disappeared.

 <br>